-Best Car Insurance Companies in South Dakota: Overall
+Best Full Coverage Car Insurance Companies in South Dakota: Overall

-MoneyGeek also analyzed the best car insurance companies in South Dakota on average costs, user satisfaction and claims scores.
-From the findings, the best insurers in the state are:
+MoneyGeek found State Farm to be the best auto insurer in South Dakota, based on average costs, user satisfaction and claims scores.

 State Farm has the highest affordability score and is tied for first in claims.
 It also tied for third in satisfaction and fifth for stability.
-Car insurance from the company costs an average of $675 per year and there’s rideshare insurance for interested policyholders.
+Additionally, it offers rideshare insurance for interested policyholders.

-GEICO car insurance policies cost an average of $751 annually.
-The company ranked first for stability and tied for first in the satisfaction and claims categories.
+GEICO ranked first for stability and tied for first in the satisfaction and claims categories.
 It also ranked second for affordability.
-Policyholders can get mechanical breakdown assistance as an added coverage.
+Policyholders can get mechanical breakdown assistance from this company as an added coverage.